 Additionally, you can go to the Keyword Gap tool.
 With this tool, you can compare your keyword profile with your competitor’s keyword profile and see different positions for shared keywords.
 Use Weak intersection to find keywords where you have a ranking, but it is lower than your competitor’s or Untapped for keywords where you don’t have a ranking.

 Learn more about the Keyword Gap functionality in this manual.

 We advise focusing on 5-10 keywords at first.
-It is difficult to optimize your website well for thousands of keywords at once.
+It is challenging to optimize your website well for thousands of keywords at a time.

 3. Analyze your own keyword profile

-Another great place to find ideas for keyword optimization is your own keyword profile.
+Another great place to find keyword optimization ideas is your keyword profile.

-Put in your own website into Organic Research and use Positions filter to see the keywords for which your domain is ranking on the second page (from 11 to 20 position).
-The second page is the most interesting, as there you have keywords for which your domain is ranking quite well already, and getting to top 10 with those keywords can be a quick win.
+Put your website into Organic Research and use the Positions filter to see the keywords for which your domain ranks on the second page (from 11 to 20 position).
+The second page is the most interesting, as there are keywords for which your domain is ranking quite well already, and getting to the top 10 with those keywords can be a quick win.

 Sort and filter the list, and choose another 5-10 keywords to send to the Keyword Manager.
 This can be the second group of keywords that you will optimize your pages for.

-One more thing that we would recommend you to do is to analyze the keywords that your website used to rank for, but doesn’t anymore, or keywords where your positions recently dropped.
+We recommend you analyze the keywords your website used to rank for but doesn’t anymore or keywords where your positions recently dropped.